AnkitaO16/AnkitaO16/README.md

 ### Hi there 👋
+- 👋 Hi, I’m Ankita Ojha
+- 🔭 I’m currently working on private projects
+- 👀 I’m interested in Fullstack/Frontend development
+- 🌱 I’m currently learning MERN technology
+- 💞️ I’m looking to collaborate on development projects
+- 📫 How to reach me ankitaojha1611@gmail.com
 <!--
 **AnkitaO16/AnkitaO16** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...